juanjh1/Asimilation/readme.md

 I also have another personal project written in **Tkinter (Python)**, which I want to migrate to **Electron**.
 So, learning TypeScript now gives me a solid foundation for that transition, and helps me get closer to learning **React** as well.

-> Was it hard?
-> Absolutely.
-But learning isn't about whether you "know TypeScript or not" — it’s about building experience as a programmer.
-> A good engineer isn't defined by the language they use, but by their mindset and adaptability.
-> That’s why I believe a solid developer should be **language-agnostic**.

 ---

-> **Status:** 🚧 This project is under active development and may not work properly yet.
+> **Status:**  This project is under active development and may not work properly yet.
 Expect bugs and incomplete features.

 ---

-## ✨ Features
+##  Features

 - ✅ **Custom Routing System** — Inspired by Django, with a `Paths` class to manage URL patterns and views.
 - ✅ **Native HTTP Server** — Built on Node.js’s `http` module for full control and educational value.